wangyu16/mdrender/README.md

 - 🎨 **Nine Modern Style Templates** - Choose from professional, minimalist, dark mode, vibrant, academic, and more
 - 🎯 **Dynamic Theme Switcher** - Users can change themes on the fly with a built-in dropdown selector
 - 💾 **Theme Persistence** - User's theme preference is saved in localStorage and persists across sessions
-- � **Markdown to HTML** - Converts markdown files using a Cloudflare Workers API
+- 📝 **Markdown to HTML** - Converts markdown files using a Cloudflare Workers API
 - 🎭 **Two-Panel Layout** - Left sidebar navigation with right content panel
+- 📱 **Responsive Design** - Auto-collapsing sidebar on narrow screens with toggle button
+- � **Optimized Content Width** - Maximum width of 1400px for better readability
-- 💅 **Custom CSS Classes** - Special styles for callouts, tips, warnings, and more
+- �💅 **Custom CSS Classes** - Special styles for callouts, tips, warnings, and more
 - 📐 **KaTeX Math Support** - Beautiful mathematical equations rendering
-- 📱 **Fully Responsive** - Works on desktop, tablet, and mobile devices
+- � **Smart Layout** - Automatically adapts to screen size with saved preferences

 Development environment
 -----------------------